hoppetoss/platform_starter_pack/day1/README.md

 brew install --cask lens
 ```

 #### Part 2 – Add Built-In Observability

-Goal: We don’t just want an app that runs, we want one that explains itself when it runs.
+We don’t just want an app that runs, we want one that explains itself while it runs.

+Step 1: Add Tracing (OpenTelemetry)
-1. Integrate OpenTelemetry to export traces of each request.
+	•	Integrate OpenTelemetry SDK to export traces for each request.
-  • Requests show up in Jaeger (span name, duration, trace ID).
+	•	Traces should appear in Jaeger with span name, duration, and trace ID.

+Step 2: Add Metrics (Prometheus)
-2. Integrate Prometheus (using prometheus-fastapi-instrumentator) to export metrics at /metrics.
+	•	Use prometheus-fastapi-instrumentator to export metrics at /metrics.
-   • Real-time counts, latencies, and error rates ready for Prometheus scraping.
+	•	This provides real-time counts, latencies, and error rates for Prometheus scraping.

-#### Part 3 – Test Locally Before Automation
+#### Part 3 – Run & Test Locally

-1. Run the app locally
+Step 1: Run the App

 ```
 # from fastapi-demo/